dreadl0ck/netcap/README.md

 ## Workers

+To make use of multi-core processors, processing of packets should happen in an asynchronous way.
+Since Netcap should be usable on a stream of packets, fetching of packets has to happen sequentially, but decoding them can be parallelized.
+The packets read from the input data source (PCAP file or network interface) are assigned to a configurable number of workers routines via round-robin.
+Each of those worker routines operates independently, and has all selected encoders loaded.
+It decodes all desired layers of the packet, and writes the encoded data into a buffer that will be flushed to disk after reaching its capacity.

 [Workers](https://github.com/dreadl0ck/netcap/blob/master/collector/worker.go) are a core concept of *Netcap*, as they handle the actual task of decoding each packet.
 *Netcap* can be configured to run with the desired amount of workers, the default is 1000, since this configuration has shown the best results on the development machine.